open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 have Go in version 1.19 or above available.

-We will set up a simple OpAMP control plane consisting of an example OpAMP server and let an OpenTelemetry collector connect to it via an example OpAMP supervisor.
+We will set up a simple OpAMP control plane consisting of an example OpAMP server and let an OpenTelemetry Collector connect to it via an example OpAMP supervisor.

 First, clone the `open-telemetry/opamp-go` repo: